scmosoeu/Dow_Jones_Stock_Data/README.md

-# Dow_Jones_Stock_Data
+Dow Jones Stock Data

-Stock data analysis
+Dashboard has the following tabs with the respective contents:

-Looking at the correlations between the dow jones stock market data
+Overview: Shows when the current Dow Jones stocks joined the index